NSLS-II-BMM/BeamlineManual/docs/pds.rst

       dcm.mode = 'channelcut'

    In practice, the monochromator is normally left in fixed-exit mode.
-That way, the monochromator can be moved without worry about the beam height and the monochromator exit aperture.
+   That way, the monochromator can be moved without having to worry about the beam height and the monochromator exit aperture.
 In the :numref:`XAFS scan plan (Section %s) <xafsscan>`, the monochromator first moves |nd| in fixed-exit mode |nd| to the center of the angular range of the scan, then sets ``dcm.mode`` to